1155141394/CuSell/README.md

 1. Designed and built specifically for students in CUHK.
 2. Trading second-hand merchandise is the main function of this platform.

-Therefore, in order to fill the vacuum in the trading tools of CUHK’s secondary market, we would love to put forward our project: CuSell.
+Therefore, in order to fill the vacuum in the trading tools of CUHK`s secondary market, we would love to put forward our project: CuSell.
 This platform consists of 5 noteworthy features that include Users Signup & Login, Surfing System, Communication System, Merchandise System and Personal Information System.
 The combination of these features provides the users with a smooth and efficient way of trading second-hand merchandise among CUHK students.

 ## Objective